mihiarc/rpa-landuse-viewer/README.md

   - rcp85_ssp3: High emissions forcing, low growth
   - rcp85_ssp5: High emissions forcing, high growth

+## Data Status

+**IMPORTANT**: This dataset is static and will not be updated.
+It represents a one-time collection of land use projections from the RPA 2020 Assessment.
+The database and visualization tools in this repository are designed to work with this fixed dataset, and there is no need for continuous integration or deployment for data updates.
+Once processed and loaded, the database will contain the complete set of projections through 2070.

 ### Time Periods
 - Calibration period: 2012-2020
 - Projection periods: 2020-2070 in 10-year intervals